dearhive/MashShare/readme.txt

 <h3> Mashshare Share Buttons Social Media Icons </h3>

-This Social Media plugin is in active development and will be updated on a regular basis - Please do not rate negative before we tried to solve your issue.
+This Social Media share button plugin is in active development and will be updated on a regular basis - Please do not rate negative before we tried to solve your issue.

 = Main Features =

 * High Performance Social Media Icons - easy to use - Share Buttons for the most common networks
-* High Resolution lossless vector font share icons
+* High Resolution lossless vector font share button icons
 * Show the Total Social Media Share count at a glance
 * Object and transient caches to provide incredibly fast execution speed of Social Media Icons
 * Shortcodes